JonahZeng/IIViewer/README.md

 ```

 ## font render on windows
 if you use 4k monitor and enable high dpi, you will see alise around the font.
-Fortunately, there is a simple solution:
+Fortunately, we have a simple solution:
-create a environment variable named `QT_QPA_PLATFORM`, the value set to `windows:fontengine=freetype`.
+create a environment variable named `QT_QPA_PLATFORM`, set the value to `windows:fontengine=freetype`, restart the application.